Addiction to NumbnessBy Dr. Margaret Paul

 "Linda, there is an incredibly painful feeling that you felt when your uncle abused you and when you mother didn't believe you and punished you.
 You were too young to handle this feeling so you did the best thing you could do, which was to shut down and numb out.
 Our language doesn't have a good word for this feeling.
 The closest words we have are heartbreak, helplessness, and intense loneliness."

 "Yes," said Linda.
 That's the feeling.
 I remember how overwhelmed I felt by that feeling.
 I felt like if I kept feeling it I would die or go crazy, so I shut it down by numbing out."

 "Right.
-But now, as an adult, you can actually handle the feelings of loneliness and heartbreak, yet you are still avoiding them.
-By avoiding them with numbing out, you are stifling your true Self, your core Self.
+But now, as an adult, you can actually handle the feelings of loneliness, heartbreak, and helplessness over others, yet you are still avoiding them.
+By avoiding them with numbing out, you are stifling your true self, your inner child.
 And so you end up depressed.
 We will always end up depressed when we put a lid on ourselves to avoid feelings we believe we can't handle."

 "But I still don't think I can handle those feelings."

 "Linda, are you willing to find out if that is true?"